 - Medium post by Ross Simmonds, who quit his job and built a large and lucrative consulting business.

-- List of the best bank accounts for digital nomads rounded up on Medium.
+- List of the best bank accounts for digital nomads rounded up on NomadGate.

-Different approaches to living and working on the road:
+Different approaches to remote work and/or working on the road